carved4/backblaze-memexec/README.md

 # Backblaze Memexec

-this is a POC redteaming Go utility that downloads any executable directly from Backblaze B2 cloud storage and runs them in memory without ever saving them to disk.
+this is a POC redteaming Go utility that downloads any executable directly from Backblaze B2 cloud storage and executes them stealthily (the goal was pure in memory execution, but there are no golang packages that exist for this purpose, all involve writing the bytes to an executable in /temp and then invoking it.)

 ## Features
 - Download payloads from a corporate trusted source, if the target is using this as a backup service, it will be very hard to detect.
-- Execute payloads in memory without ever saving them to disk (especially useful if the payload you're executing is a stub of your executable created by https://github.com/carved4/gocrypter or a similar tool)
+- Execute payloads pseudo in memory (especially useful if the payload you're executing is a stub of your executable created by https://github.com/carved4/gocrypter or a similar tool)
 - Fully modular, payloads can be changed with the ease of a GUI upload to backblaze.
 - Backblaze does not require a credit card or insecure email service to sign up.
 - Bucket can be switched out easily via changing the hardcoded account ID, application key, and bucket name.